-As Smith pulled his hand away, as his fingers slid across the back of the thing's neck, he hooked them into claws, nails scraping at the skin.
+As Smith pulled his hand away, as his fingers slid across the back of the thing's neck, he hooked them

 The Goodwin thing didn't seem to notice.

 Smith's hand came away and he stuck it immediately in his pocket, and kept it there.
 He stepped back and let the creature open the door itself, rather than either putting down the crowbar or taking his other hand back out of the pocket again.